-Figures include charts and graphs, maps and photographs.
-They can be submitted embedded at the end of a document, or separately, as .tif, .bmp, .wmf, .eps, .pdf or .jpg files.
+Figures include charts, graphs, maps, and photographs.
+They should be submitted embedded at the end of a document as .jpg files.
 Once the submission is accepted, high-resolution images will be requested to ensure high-quality reproduction.
 We welcome colour figures.
-These will appear in colour at the website, but will be in black-and-white for the printed edition unless the additional charge is paid (see Page charges).
-Photographs should be of high contrast, and submitted as high-resolution digital files (.jpg, .tif).
+These will appear in colour at the website but will be black and white for the printed edition unless the additional charge is paid (see Page charges).
+Photographs should be of high contrast and submitted as high-resolution digital files.
 We encourage the submission of relevant, optional black-and-white photographs that can be used as space-fillers, if the opportunity arises.